Agentic Copyright Watermarking against Adversarial Evidence Forgery with Purification-Agnostic Curriculum Proxy Learning: Methodology

 \subsubsection{Gaussian Dynamic Sampling with Rejection}

-To enable smooth domain adaption, we further employ a probabilistic sampling technique for incrementally increasing the diversity of filtering strength.
+To enable smooth domain adaptation, we further employ a probabilistic sampling technique for incrementally increasing the diversity of filtering strength as curriculum learning.
 We employ a Gaussian probability density function for sampling the radius hyperparameter:

-where the mean $\mu$ is set to the upper bound $R_{\text{max}}$, and the standard deviation $\sigma$ to the discrepancy between the upper and lower bounds $\| R_{\text{min}} - R_{\text{min}} \|$.
+where the mean $\mu$ is set to the upper bound $R_{\text{max}}$, and the standard deviation $\sigma$ to the discrepancy between the upper and lower bounds $\| R_{\text{max}} - R_{\text{min}} \|$.
 To adjust the value within the range interval $[R_{\text{min}}, R_{\text{max}}]$, we incorporate a rejection sampling technique that resamples $R$ if it does not satisfy $ R_{\text{min}} \leq R \leq R_{\text{max}} $.
 The value of $ R_{\text{min}} $ decreases monotonically to simulate progressively stronger purification.